THE CONCRETE SURGERY

 This cold climate and freeze thaw issue has been around for as long as I’ve been involved in the industry (25 years) and as each year passes, I realise that when the job is undertaken to the correct standard, (as indeed the majority are) the concrete is not damaged by these conditions, whether that is in Iceland, Czech Republic or the UK.read more

 We’re now starting to get some low or even sub zero temperatures and again it’s time to think about protecting our freshly laid concrete to prevent frost damage whilst it is setting.read more

 Ok, so Dr Concrete #10, ‘Adapt your Concrete Mix for the Winter’, was about changing the concrete mix design in the winter to reduce the time hanging around on site waiting for the concrete to ‘go off’, and in the process the additional benefit of getting a better quality job.read more

 Every batch we produce is manufactured to the highest standard and quality control tested, ensuring absolute consistency in our products, from day to day, month to month and year to year.
 Retained samples are kept for a minimum of 12 months.

 Free Technical Helpline

-Our depots in Newbury, Sheffield and Manchester are all fully stocked and ready to respond to all level of demand.
+Our depots in Newbury, Sheffield and Manchester are all fully stocked and ready to respond to all levels of demand.
 We're happy to offer guaranteed next day delivery on orders placed before 2:00pm, Monday - Friday

 Red Shute Hill Industrial Estate